logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

 ```

 ::: callout
 **Note:** The alert view is destroyed upon calling `ADK.UI.Alert.hide()`.
-Therefore, ADK.UI.Alert must be instantiated everytime a particular view needs to be shown.
+Therefore, ADK.UI.Alert must be instantiated every time a particular view needs to be shown.
 :::

 ### Options ###